openzim/kolibri/USAGE.md

 - This will create a `.zim` file in the `/output` file, which will be persisted in the my_dir Docker volume.

--For getting this .zim file on to your local machine you can save it to your desktop by using `save` command(right click on mouse).
+-For getting this .zim file on to your local machine you can save it to your desktop by using `save` command.

-- For opening this `.zim` file, you need a ZIM reader,you could use a Kiwix one and you might use [kiwix-serve](https://kiwix.org/en/applications/).
+- For opening this `.zim` file, you need a ZIM reader, you could use a Kiwix one and you might use [kiwix-serve](https://kiwix.org/en/applications/).

 - now you can access that created `.zim` file from the `kiwix-serve ui` and start the server on the localhost.